JinnOppa/Crime-Rate-LA/README.md

 - scikit-learn
 - matplotlib

 ## Contribute

-Contributions to this project are limited to the project creators, [JinnOppa](https://github.com/JinnOppa) and [kecebongalau](https://github.com/kecebongalau).
-If you have ideas for improvements, additional analyses, or any other enhancements, please reach out to:
+While this project is primarily the creation of [JinnOppa](https://github.com/JinnOppa) and [kecebongalau](https://github.com/kecebongalau), we welcome ideas for enhancements, additional analyses, and other improvements.
+If you have any suggestions, please reach out to:

 - Eugene Winata at [eugene.winata@gmail.com]
 - Emilio Garvin at [emiliogarvin@gmail.com]

-We look forward to collaborating with you!
+We're eager to collaborate with you!

 ## License

-This project is open-source and operates under the [MIT License](LICENSE).
+This project operates under the [MIT License](LICENSE) and is open-source.

 ## Get in Touch

-For questions or inquiries, don't hesitate to reach out to me, [JinnOppa](https://github.com/JinnOppa) or my partner [kecebongalau](https://github.com/kecebongalau).
-We're always here to help.
+For questions, inquiries, or assistance, don't hesitate to contact either [JinnOppa](https://github.com/JinnOppa) or our partner [kecebongalau](https://github.com/kecebongalau).
+We're here to assist you.

 ---

-Let's embark on this journey of exploring employment data and gaining valuable insights!
-Enjoy the project!
+Join us on this journey of exploring US employment data and uncovering valuable insights.
+We hope you enjoy this project!